Matthew J. Kohn

 - GEOS607: Paleoclimatology and Paleoceanography

-I currently have projects in NW India and Bhutan (metamorphism and tectonics), and in southern Argentina (paleoclimate and paleoecology).
-There are additional opportunities to work on trace element and isotopic zoning in metamorphic minerals, tectonics in the Himalaya and Scandinavian Caledonides, trace elements in vertebrate fossils, and isotope/trace element systematics in modern teeth from Idaho.
+I currently have projects across the Himalaya (metamorphism and tectonics), and in southern Argentina (paleoclimate and paleoecology).
+There are additional opportunities to work on trace element and isotopic zoning in metamorphic minerals, tectonics in the Alps and Scandinavian Caledonides, and trace elements in vertebrate fossils.